-On how to configure SSL keys, refer section 4.2 Authentication in this document.
+On how to configure SSL keys, refer section 5.2 Authentication in this document.

-2.2.2 Pre-built Package
+2.2.2 Pre-built Packages

-The ROCm Data Center (RDC) tool is packaged as part of the ROCm software repository.

-NOTE: You must install the AMD ROCm software before installing RDC.
-For details on how to install ROCm, see the [AMD ROCm Installation Guide](#).
+The RDC tool is packaged as part of the ROCm software repository.
+You must install the AMD ROCm software before installing RDC.
+For details on how to install ROCm, see the AMD ROCm Installation Guide.

-Follow the instructions below to install the RDC tool.
+Follow the instructions below to install RDC after installing of the ROCm package: